 Ms. Bernadette O’Brien

 Bernadette O’Brien is the Executive Director of The Church Up Close Organizing Committee.
 She has her bachelor’s degree in Liberal Arts from Thomas Aquinas College in Santa Paula, California, and is currently studying Church Communications at the Pontifical University of the Holy Cross.
 She works as the editorial assistant for the academic journal Church, Communication & Culture, and has been collaborating with The Church Up Close Seminar since 2018

 Prof. Daniel Arasa

 Daniel Arasa was born in Barcelona, Spain, in 1971.
 He has a Bachelor's Degree in Journalism (1994) from the Universitat Autònoma de Barcelona (UAB), Spain, a Bachelor's Degree in Theology (1999) from the Pontifical University of the Holy Cross, Rome, a M.A. in Television and Radio (2001) from the Southern Methodist University (SMU), Dallas, TX, and a PhD in Social Institutional Communications (2007) from the Pontifical University of the Holy Cross, Rome.
-From 1994 to 1997, he worked as a journalist in the political, social and local sections of Europa Press news agency, Spain.
-Since 2001, he has taught Digital and Strategic Communications at the School of Church Communications.
-Among other publications, he is co-editor of Religious Internet Communication.
-Facts, Trends and Experiences in the Catholic Church (2010).
+From 1994 to 1997, he worked as a journalist for Europa Press news agency, Spain.
+Since 2001, he has taught at the School of Church Communications, where he is currently the Dean.
+In March 2021 he was made consultor to the Vatican Dicastery for Communications.